rotem081/Gershoni-lab/Regression analysis/README.md

 <br> download Anaconda from https://www.anaconda.com/products/individual and launch Spyder editor (python 3.7)

 #### 2. Using pip:
-* make sure that your virtual environment is installed with python 3.7 or more advaced version in the anaconda platform, click on environments > base(root) > open Terminal. in Terminal window download the function we used; scipy.optimize, numpy, IPython, pandas and os
+* make sure that your virtual environment is installed with python 3.7 or more advanced version in the anaconda platform, click on environments > base(root) > open Terminal. in Terminal window download the function we used; scipy.optimize, numpy, IPython, pandas and os
 ```
 $ pip install <function_name>
 ```

-## Datadase:
+## Database:
 download the database bulls_paramaters.xlsx

 ## Script:
 open test_least_square.py and run the script.
-<br> first we import all requierd functions
+<br> first we import all required functions

 ```
 from scipy.optimize import least_squares,dual_annealing,shgo